Immutable Log Storage as a Service on Private and Public Blockchains: Validation Case Study

 All interactions with the Ethereum blockchain can be traced using Etherscan~\cite{etherscan}, a web dashboard connected to Ethereum blockchain.
 Known as Ethereum block explorer, Etherscan allows anyone to look up transactions' details by using the sender or recipient address, transaction hash, or block number.

 Using the Ethereum \code{blockNumber} field or the sender address, one can verify the transaction.
-If the transaction is found and the submitted super block chain matches with the one at hand, the integrity of the terminal block in the data element of the super block is confirmed; thus, confirming the integrity of all blocks in the circled blockchain that the terminal block has terminated.
-An example of a successful transaction of LCaaS on Etherscan can be seen in~\cite{RopstenT53:online}.
+If the transaction is found and the submitted SB matches with the one at hand, the integrity of the TB in the data element of the SB is confirmed; thus, confirming the integrity of all blocks in the CB that the TB has terminated.
+An example of a successful transaction of LCaaS on Etherscan can be seen in~\cite{RopstenT14:online}.